survil-dhaduk/flutter_secure_auth/README.md

 A Flutter demo app showcasing secure authentication flows with local data management, featuring Firebase Auth, PIN protection, and biometric authentication.

+---

+**⚠️ Firebase Configuration Notice**

+> **This repository does NOT include Firebase configuration files.**
+>
+> To run this project, you must create your own Firebase project and add the required configuration files as described below.
+>
+> This is a demo showcase.
+For security and privacy, no Firebase credentials or configuration files are included in the repository.

+---

 ## 🚀 Features

 ### Core Authentication